Catskill909/wordplug-custom-feeds/PLAN.md

 # WordPress Custom REST API Feed Plugin Plan

+---

+## 📝 Work Log & Feature Status (as of 2025-04-25)

+### Current Status
+- **Text Field Creation:** Works fine.
+Fields can be added and saved.
+- **Delete Button:** Present, but does nothing (needs implementation).
+- **Media Field:**
+    - Cannot choose any WordPress media (media uploader not working).
+    - Media button does nothing (needs implementation).
+- **Toggle Field:**
+    - UI present, but not functional as a true toggle.
+    - Should be a visual on/off toggle (MDC Switch or similar) and allow a field title.
+    - Value should be 'on' or 'off'.

+### To-Do List / Next Dev Steps
+- [ ] Fix: The edit screen currently traps the user until they save.
+Improve the edit flow so users can easily navigate back to the main admin view without saving, or consider merging edit and list views for better UX.
+(New development task)
+- [ ] Fix: The edit button for created feeds does not bring up saved content in the admin UI.
+The JSON feed is correct, but there is currently no way to edit existing feeds from the admin interface.
+- [ ] Implement delete functionality for fields (delete button should remove the field row from UI and config).
+- [ ] Implement WordPress Media Uploader integration for media fields (button should open media library, allow selection, and save URL/ID).
+- [ ] Implement a visual toggle (on/off) for toggle fields using MDC Switch, and allow assigning a field title.
+- [ ] Ensure all field types (text, media, toggle) can be added, edited, and deleted dynamically.
+- [ ] Polish UI for better usability and feedback (error/success messages, loading states, etc).
+- [ ] Test saving and loading of all field types in feed config meta.
+- [ ] REST API: Ensure output JSON matches structure and includes all field types and values.
+- [ ] Update documentation and help text in the admin UI as features are completed.

+---

 **Project Goal:** Create a WordPress plugin allowing administrators to define custom REST API endpoints (feeds).
 Each feed will output configurable text fields, media library URLs, and toggle switch states in a structured JSON format.
 The admin interface will use Material Components for the Web (MDC Web) for styling and provide a list of created feeds with clickable endpoint URLs.

 **Key Decisions:**